zepben/ewb-grpc/README.md

 make
 ```

-You can now copy the output files as needed to your C project.
+You can now copy the output files from the `c/out/` directory as needed to your C project.

 ## Model Specification